by Steven Doyle

 But we are on a seafood journey so we aim ourselves at the swimmingly delicious Everything Crusted Ahi Tuna, which is encrusted much like that bagel you had this morning with all that crunchy goodness such as poppy seeds, sesame seeds, onion flakes, caraway seeds, garlic flakes, pretzel salt, and pepper.
 Magnificent and served with an Asian slaw and ginger tomato fondue.

 The Sea Bass with its large shards of buttery flakiness is always an excellent selection and is served with creamy corn and red pepper coulis.
 Our slam dunk favorite was the Moroccan-spiced Salmon.
 This coming from a skeptic of all things salmon for the very reason that it is almost always cooked improperly.
 Not the case at Perry’s.
 Our salmon arrived with a particular pungency from the spice rub, but once cut into the salmon was tender, juicy even, and very medium rare.
 Bless the chef.

 Perry’s Social Hour allows fantastic cocktail and food options which includes 7 handcrafted cocktails for $9 each, deliciously shareable bar bites, and great prices on fine wine and craft beer.
 Look for a flight of martinis which also may be mixed and matched.
 Social Hour runs Monday-Friday 4-7pm and Sundays 4-9pm.
 Live music enhances this experience.

-We visited the Uptown location but you will find several Perry’s Steakhouses in the DFW area including Frisco and Grapevine which just recently opened.
+We visited the Uptown location but you will find several Perry’s Steakhouses in the DFW area including Frisco and Grapevine.